By Marika Sboros

 Van der Nest said the HPCSA should also have seen that Strydom was a “disgruntled dietitian“.
 She saw Noakes as a threat to her livelihood, he said.
 (Strydom is a dietitian in private practice.
 Thus, she has a business to protect.)
 She used his tweet as a pretext to get the HPCSA to prosecute him.

 In her letter of complaint to the HPCSA, Strydom called Noakes a “celebrity”.
-Van der Nest said that Noakes is not a celebrity.
-He is a world-renowned scientist.
+Van der Nest said that Noakes is not a celebrity but rather is a world-renowned scientist.

-His rating as a scientist by the National Research Foundation is A1.
-That is a world ranking, Van der Nest said.
-It acknowledges Noakes as a world authority in both exercise science and nutrition.
+His world ranking as a scientist by the National Research Foundation is A1 for authority in both exercise science and nutrition.

 Yet the HPCSA consistently ignored Noakes’s expertise in nutrition.
 Ramdass called it “unfathomable” to claim that Noakes was not qualified to give dietary advice.

-Van der Nest noted that none of the HPCSA’s experts against Noakes came close to Noakes’s ranking.
+Van der Nest also noted that none of the HPCSA’s experts against Noakes came close to Noakes’s ranking.
 NorthWest University nutrition professors Hester Vorster has a B1 rating and Salome Kruger a C1.
-Paediatrician Prof Ali Dhansay, Stellenbosch University psychiatry professor Willie Pienaar and Strydom have no rating.
+Paediatrician Prof Ali Dhansay, Stellenbosch University psychiatry professor Willie Pienaar and Strydom have no rating at all.

 He pointed out that the HPCSA had not challenged any of Noakes’s evidence or that of his four experts.
 It was trying to avoid the consequences by “shifting ground” again.
 It moved from claiming harm from Noakes’s tweet.
 And the HPCSA now claimed that anyone reading it could have misconstrued it to mean a ketogenic diet.